Our Commitment to Safeguarding

 For some children a one-off serious incident or concern may occur and you will have no doubt that this must be immediately recorded and reported.
 Most often, however, it is the accumulation of a number of small incidents, events or observations that provide the evidence of harm being caused to a child.

 We at Westover Green Primary School take our Safeguarding responsibilities very seriously.
 This means that we continue to ensure that everyone working in the school has successfully completed the necessary clearances and training to enable them to work with our children.
-Our duties include safeguarding children from radicalisation and extremism - we have a responsibility to protect children from extremist and violent views, the same way we help to protect them from drugs or child sexual exploitation (CSE) for example.
+Our duties include safeguarding children from radicalisation and extremism - we have a responsibility to protect children from extremist and violent views, the same way we help to protect them from drugs or child sexual exploitation (CSE) or child criminal exploitation (CCE) for example.

 Key Safeguarding Roles

-- It is vital that any concern you have for a child’s welfare, however small is recorded and passed to our Safeguarding Lead.
-Designated Safeguarding Lead (DSL) is the Headteacher Mr Jason Eveleigh, the Deputy DSLs are the SENCo Mrs Sheila Norman and HSLW Mrs Emma Keitch.
+- It is vital that any concern you have for a child’s welfare, however small is recorded and passed to our Safeguarding Leads.
+The Headteacher Mr Jason Eveleigh is the Designated Safeguarding Lead (DSL) and the 2 Deputy Designated Safeguarding Leads (DDSLs) are our SENCo Mrs Rachel Elliott and our Home School Liaison Worker, Mrs Emma Keitch.

 - All staff members at Westover Green Primary School have an important role to play in helping to identify welfare concerns and possible indicators of abuse or neglect at an early stage.